Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers

-Tab.~\ref{tbl:fit:ejecta:chi2dofsall}.
-Focusing first on \DSrefset{}, we find that for the ejecta mass, $\amd$, the smallest $\chi^2 _{\nu}=1.55$ comes from fitting the data with the second order polynomial, $P_2^2(q,\tilde{\Lambda})$.
-A similar result is achieved with Eq.~\eqref{eq:fit_Mej_Kruger}, which gives $\chi^2 _{\nu}=1.58$.
-Adding the models of \DSheatcool{} results in a sharp increase in $\chi^2 _{\nu}$ for all the fitting models.
-This is due to \DSrefset{} having a narrow span in $\tilde{\Lambda}$, while the additional data have a broader range in $\tilde{\Lambda}$ but similar ejecta masses to the ones reported in \DSrefset{}.
+Different fits for the dynamical ejecta properties are compared in terms of the sum of squared residuals, \ssr, in Tab.~\ref{tbl:fit:ejecta:chi2dofsall}.
+We find that fitting the data from only \DSrefset{} as well as all the data from all datasets combined, the lowest \ssr{} is given by \polql{}.
+The Eq.~\eqref{eq:fit_Mej_Kruger} gives similar, albeit slightly larger values for these sets of simulations, while performing slightly better for the other two combinations of datasets.
+Invoking the error measure and the $\chid{}$ statistic we observe a very similar picture with \polql{} giving the lowest $\chid$ when all datasets are considered and Eq.~\eqref{eq:fit_Mej_Kruger} performing better when only \DSheatcool{} and \DSrefset{} are considered.
+The small difference in performance between these two fitting formulae can be attributed to the fact that both include the mass ratio explicitly, which allows to capture the leading trend in the data.

-Adding more sets of data with similar extend in the $\tilde{\Lambda}$ parameter does not lead to a significant increase in $\chi^2 _{\nu}$.
-If all the datasets are taken into account, the best fit for the ejecta mass is given by Eq.~\eqref{eq:fit_Mej_Kruger}, $\chi^2 _{\nu}=39.9$.
-The second best is $P_2^2(q,\tilde{\Lambda})$, with $\chi^2 _{\nu}=44.4$.
-The small difference in $\chi_{\nu}^2$ between these two fitting models can be attributed to the fact that both include the mass ratio explicitly, which allows to capture the leading trend in the data.
-Also Eq.~\eqref{eq:fit_Mej} includes the mass ratio, but it has more coefficients, resulting in more degrees of freedom.
+The Eq.~\eqref{eq:fit_Mej} cannot sufficiently well reproduce the low ejecta masses of models with microphysic EOS and leakage neutrino transport scheme and high ejecta masses of models with polytropic EOS and no neutrino transport.
+This results in the truncated $M_{\rm ej;fit}$ (see Fig.~\ref{fig:ejecta:dyn:m}) and larger \ssr{} and $\chid$.
 In addition, it was previously found in \cite{Radice:2018pdn}, that this fit model does not accurately reproduce the data and misses systematic trends.
-The simplest model, a polynomial of only $\tilde{\Lambda}$, cannot capture leading trends in the data, resulting in $\chi_{\nu}^2=123.5$ once all datasets are considered.
-Similarly, taking the simple mean value as a fitting model results in an even larger $\chi_{\nu}^2=196.5$.
+The simplest model, a polynomial of only $\tilde{\Lambda}$, cannot capture leading trends in the data, resulting in considerably larger \ssr{} and $\chid{}$ once all datasets are considered.
+Similarly, taking the simple mean value as a fitting model results in an even larger \ssr{} and $\chid$.
 Thus, the inclusion of the dependency on mass-ratio is of crucial importance for modeling dynamical ejecta mass.